supaglue-labs/supaglue/docs/docs/tutorials/custom-fields.md

 ![code](https://img.shields.io/badge/Platform%20Tutorial-0000a5)

-This tutorial will go through how create a custom field on a Hubspot Contact object and write to it from your application using the Supaglue API.
+This tutorial will go through how create a custom field on a Hubspot Contact object upon your customer connecting their Hubspot instance to your application, and then write to it from your application using the Supaglue API.

 ## Prerequisites